hashicorp/nomad-pack-community-registry/packs/jenkins/README.md

 You can pass the right environment variables to Jenkins.
 An example of the `docker_jenkins_env_vars` to use is in the `vars.nomad` file.

+## Jenkins Nomad Cloud Workers

+An example as to how the `nomad` plugin can be used to create and configur3e an auto-scaling pool of jenkins worker nodes is in the `vars_cloud.nomad` file.